zendrix1/mistveil-digital-garden/src/site/notes/Homebrew and Alt Rules/Spells/Modified Spells/Detect Magic.md

 _2nd Round_: Number of different magical auras and the location of the most potent aura.
 This reveals the closest aura if there are multiple that are tied for the most potent.

 _3rd Round_: The strength and location of each aura.
-If the items or creatures bearing the auras are in line of sight, you can determine the school of magic involved in each.
-(You can identify the school of one aura per turn this way).
-Magical areas, multiple types of magic, or strong local magical emanations may distort or conceal weaker auras.
+If the items or creatures bearing the auras are in line of sight, you can make [Knowledge](https://www.d20pfsrd.com/skills/knowledge) (arcana) skill checks to determine the school of magic involved in each.
+(Make one check per aura: DC 15 + spell level, or 15 + 1/2 caster level for a nonspell effect.)
+If the aura emanates from a magic item, you can attempt to identify its properties (see [Spellcraft](https://www.d20pfsrd.com/skills/spellcraft)).

 _Aura Strength_: An aura’s power depends on a spell’s functioning spell level or an item’s caster level; see the accompanying table.
 If an aura falls into more than one category, detect magic indicates the stronger of the two.